phetsims/faradays-electromagnetic-lab/doc/model.md

 ### Electromagnet
 The electromagnet (see `Electromagnet`) is based on a coil magnet model.
 Its voltage source can be either a DC or AC power supply.
-The strength of the B-field produced by the electromagnet is proportional to the amplitude of the voltage in the voltage source and the number of loops in the coil.
+The strength of the B-field produced by the electromagnet is proportional to the voltage in the power supply and the number of loops in the coil.
 (The diameter of the loops is fixed.)
-The current amplitude in the coil is proportional to the amplitude of the voltage source. **Note that there is no model of resistance for the coil or voltage source.**
+The normalized current in the coil is proportional to the voltage of the power supply. **Note that there is no model of resistance for the coil or voltage source.**

-The DC power supply (aka battery) has a maximum voltage, and its voltage amplitude and polarity is varied by the user via a slider control.
+The DC power supply (aka battery) has a maximum voltage, and its voltage and polarity is varied by the user via a slider control.
 See `DCPowerSuply`.

 The AC Power Supply has a configurable maximum voltage.
 The user varies the maximum voltage amplitude and frequency using sliders.
 The voltage amplitude varies over time.
 See `ACPowerSupply`.

-Electrons in the electromagnet's coil move at a speed and direction that is proportional to the current amplitude in the coil.
+Electrons in the electromagnet's coil move at a speed and direction that is proportional to the normalized current in the coil.
 More current results in faster speed.
 A change in polarity of the magnet results in change in direction of the electrons.